Consensys/quorum-kubernetes/helm/private-network-ibft-and-orion/besu/README.md

 ## Pre chart install - you need to create config that you want to persist
 #### 1. Validators private keys
 Create private/public keys for the validators using the besu subcommands.
 The private keys are put into secrets and the public keys go into a configmap to get the bootnode enode address easily
-Repeat this process for as many validators as you would like to provision i.e keys and replicate the deployment & service
+Update the `count` key in the ibftConfigFile.json to alter the number of validators as you would like to provision i.e keys and replicate the deployment & service

 ```bash
 docker run --rm --volume $PWD/ibftSetup/:/opt/besu/data hyperledger/besu:develop operator generate-blockchain-config --config-file=/opt/besu/data/ibftConfigFile.json --to=/opt/besu/data/networkFiles --private-key-file-name=key